 - Readings in Classical Chinese Philosophy by Bryan W. Van Norden and Philip J. Ivanhoe (required)

-Can I study at my own pace or do I have to take the course live?
+Can I study at my own pace?

 What does "lifetime access" mean?